 Hiking is frequently a team activity: climbing up a steep rocky ledge is a lot easier when there’s a hand to help you up.
 Some members of the group can provide backpacks to store food, drink and other essentials, so that you don’t have to.
 If you’re going it without a guide, you’ll need a team member to handle navigation.
 All of these activities will build trust between your employees.

 On a moderately challenging hike you’ll find plenty of obstacles: a steep path, narrow trails, mud and ice making things slippery, steep rocky escarpments you need to climb up or around, and simple fatigue.
 By yourself, they may seem insurmountable: but as a team, you can put your minds together and support each other.
-If you want a team that thinks and acts as one, capable of climbing any peak, see if your team building exercise routines could benefit from a good hike.
+If you want a team that thinks and acts as one, capable of climbing any peak, see if your team building exercise routines could benefit from a good hike by taking part in the NY3P Challenge.